-- 1. The Tool Control Officer or Security Officer shall implement procedures for storing broken and/or worn-out tools in a secure area, pending survey and disposition. - 2.
-Excess tools not being surveyed shall remain in a designated, secure storage area until included in a subsequent survey, or returned to use. - 3.
+- 1. The tool control officer or security officer shall implement procedures for storing broken and/or worn-out tools in a secure area, pending survey and disposition. - 2.
+Excess tools not being surveyed shall remain in a designated secure storage area until included in a subsequent survey or returned to use. - 3.
 To maintain tool inventories at the most efficient operating level, staff in every shop and department shall identify and move to a secure storage area all rarely used tools.
 Bin cards shall account for the tools moved from shop to storage areas. - 4.
-Either the Tool Control Officer or Security Officer shall be responsible for destroying all surveyed tools. - 5.
-The office of the chief of security shall maintain records of all tool surveys.
+Either the tool control officer or security key control officer shall be responsible for destroying all surveyed tools. - 5.
+The office of the Chief of Security shall maintain records of all tool surveys. - N. Private/Contract Repair and

-N. Private/Contract Repair and Maintenance Workers
+Maintenance Workers

-All visitors, including repair and maintenance workers who are not ICE/DRO or facility employees, shall submit to an inspection and inventory of all tools, tool boxes, and equipment that could be used as weapons before entering and leaving the facility.
+Before entering or leaving the facility, all visitors, including repair and maintenance workers who are not ICE/ERO or facility employees, shall submit to an inspection and inventory of all tools, tool boxes and equipment that could be used as weapons.

-The contractor shall maintain a copy of the tool inventory with them while inside the facility.
+Contractors shall retain a copy of the tool inventory while inside the facility.

 An officer shall accompany non-employee workers in the facility to ensure that security and safety precautions and procedures are followed at all times, including removing tools at the end of each shift.

 Before a detainee, employee, or contractor may enter a housing unit, the housing officer shall inventory tools and similar items to be carried into that unit and then, before departure from the unit, verify their removal in a second inventory.
 The housing officer shall immediately report discrepancies to the shift supervisor.